lukaszmadrzynski/Website-Update/content/pages/index.md

         title: "Hidden\_Jade Dragon"
         tagline: One Day | Off-the-beaten-path
         subtitle: from $192 to $242 per person
-        text: >
+        text: >+
-          Escape the tourist crowds in Yunnan on this ecotour, discovering hidden gems like Tibetan temples and untouched wetlands.
-Immerse yourself in Yi villages, hike in Jade Dragon Snow Mountain Nature Reserve, and explore Baisha Village.
-Experience authentic culture and unspoiled nature far away from the beaten path.
+          Escape the crowds on an

+          authentic Lijiang ecotour!
+Explore hidden temples, pristine wetlands and secluded minority

+          villages.
+Hike with a ranger in the Jade Dragon Snow Mountain Nature Reserve and

+          share a meal with the Yi people.
+An unforgettable adventure awaits!

         image:
           type: ImageBlock
           url: /images/YL-Banner Icon 5.jpg